aaronezra777/PortfolioProject/Top_UK_Youtubers_2024/assets/images/README.md

 This will help the marketing team make informed decisions about which YouTubers to collaborate with for their marketing campaigns.

 **Tools**

 ![image](https://github.com/aaronezra777/PortfolioProject/blob/main/Top_UK_Youtubers_2024/assets/images/tools.png)
-What data is needed to achieve our objective?
-We need data on the top UK YouTubers in 2024 that includes their

-channel names
-total subscribers
-total views
-total videos uploaded

-Where is the data coming from?
-The data is sourced from Kaggle (an Excel extract), see here to find it.

 **Data Analysis with SQL**
 The SQL analysis involved the extraction and transformation of the data, which includes details of pizza sales, pizza category, size, and featuring various KPI's.
 The SQL analytics include: